 The constitution set up a presidential system, with an elected president having relatively broad powers and a separately elected National Assembly (parliament).
-The Tajik-dominated Northern Alliance, which opposed centralized power that would likely favor Pashtuns, failed in its effort to set up a system in which the elected parliament would select a prime minister who would then run the day-to-day workings of government.
-The faction did achieve some limitation to presidential powers by assigning major authorities to the parliament, as discussed below.
-The Northern Alliance likely assumed that the post of elected president would usually be won by a Pashtun while the prime minister post would likely be held by a Tajik as part of a power-sharing agreement.
+The Tajik-dominated Northern Alliance, which opposed centralized power that would likely favor Pashtuns, failed in its effort to set up a system in which the parliament would select a prime minister to run the government.
+The faction achieved some limitations on presidential powers through assignment of major authorities to the parliament, as discussed below.
+The Northern Alliance likely calculated that the post of elected president would usually be won by a member of the more numerous Pashtun community while the prime minister post would likely go to a Tajik as part of a power-sharing agreement.
 The election system (a two round election if no majority is achieved in the first round) strongly favors the likelihood the president will always be an ethnic Pashtun.